-Students will be given the opportunity to discuss mathematical ideas in groups and undertake investigations.
 The core textbooks and other resources develop learning through practical activities and traditional exercises.
 These books are supplemented by other appropriate materials, including computer software.

 Homework is set on a regular basis to consolidate work taught in class or to revise topics previously learned.
-On-line homework may be set on occasions and students without internet access should speak to their teacher to get a hardcopy of the homework.
+On-line homework is set regularly and students without internet access should speak to their teacher to agree access of the homework.